Your website is running, your holiday sales are amazing, you’re ready to start reaching out to customers… but they’re nowhere to be found!

 2. Parts Descriptions

-To start, analyze the best keywords to focus on.
-This is easy to do with analytics software like the keyword planner on Google AdWords, which is free and easy to get started.
-When you write your content, be sure to include these keywords along with terms and phrases that you think shoppers will be searching for.
+Start with descriptions of your top-selling parts.
 If there are fewer than 50 monthly searches for a type of auto part, then it’s not worth your time to write a description for it.
 Focus on keywords that get over 50 hits a month.

 3. Running a Blog